amao4t/myportfolio/README.md

 Contributions are welcome!
 If you have any suggestions or want to improve the portfolio, please feel free to fork the repository and submit a pull request.

 ## Credits
-Special thanks to Soumyajit, I learned a lot from him.
+Special thanks to Soumyajit [(https://soumyajit.vercel.app/)], I referenced from him.